xjamundx/site/_posts/2012-09-03-new-release-r11.md

 ---
-layout: blog
+layout: docs
+title: Blog
-title: "New release: r11"
+subtitle: "New release: r11"
+name: post
 ---

 This release adds **new checks for excessive code**!
 You can now use JSHint